 For reports of rape and assault by penetration, the alleged perpetrator will be removed from any classes shared with the victim whilst the school establishes the facts.
-The school will consider how to keep the victim and alleged perpetrator apart on school premises, and on transport where applicable.
+The school will consider how to keep the victim and alleged perpetrator apart on school premises.
 These actions will not be seen as a judgement of guilt on the alleged perpetrator.

-For reports of sexual violence and sexual harassment, the proximity of the victim and alleged perpetrator and the suitability of shared classes, premises and transport will be considered immediately.
+For reports of sexual violence and sexual harassment, the proximity of the victim and alleged perpetrator and the suitability of shared classes and premises will be considered immediately.
 In all cases, the initial report will be carefully evaluated and the wishes of the victim, nature of the allegations and requirement to protect all children will be taken into consideration.

-Where a pupil is found to have been involved in harmful sexual behaviour, e.g. nonconsensually sharing indecent imagery of another pupil, the school will help the pupil to move forward from the incident by supporting them in adopting more positive behaviour patterns and attitudes.
+Where a pupil is found to have been involved in harmful sexual behaviour, e.g. non-consensually sharing indecent imagery of another pupil, the school will help the pupil to move forward from the incident by supporting them in adopting more positive behaviour patterns and attitudes.